LuisCDias/hb/README.md

 The status of background jobs can be checked at `localhost:3000/delayed_job`.

 ## Notes about the testing setup ##

+Test coverage is at 100% but is still too reliant on feature specs.
+Unit testing needs to be added.
+There are many points where testing setup can be refactored into helper methods, in order to remove duplication.

 In order not to hit the Soundcloud API continuously during testing, a small Sinatra app was created at `spec/support/fake_soundcloud.rb`, supported by a